3 Ways To Sexually Reconnect With Your Partner

 It is not uncommon for couples to experience periods of waxing and waning sexual frequency.
 Sometimes, for various reasons (such as illness, injury, medication reactions, relationship conflict, etc.), a considerable hiatus can occur in a couple's sexual relationship such that months or even years can go by without any sexual intimacy.

-For reasons related to my oft cited saying, "Your head and heart will follow your feet," when a couple enters into one of these sexual doldrums, it often results in a vicious circle of reduced sexual interest, and hence less sexual activity, which can further reduce libido.
+For reasons related to my oft-cited saying, "Your head and heart will follow your feet," when a couple enters into one of these sexual doldrums, it often results in a vicious circle of reduced sexual interest, and hence less sexual activity, which can further reduce libido.
 What is needed is a virtuous circle of heightened interest leading to increased sexual intimacy.
 But how does one do this?
-Especially since after a period of inactivity, reconnecting sexually can feel awkward.
+It's especially difficult because after a period of inactivity, reconnecting sexually can feel awkward.

 Basically, there are three ways to restore sexual energy in a relationship that has stalled.
 The first I call "Top Down" that encourages couples to "Just Do It!"
-Thus beginning a pattern of sexual intimacy that can build on itself once the ice is broken.
-Since how we act strongly influences how we think and feel, simply diving in head first (no pun intended) and resuming sex can be a powerful catalyst for increasing sexual interest and activity.
+This begins a pattern of sexual intimacy that can build on itself once the ice is broken.
+Since how we act strongly influences how we think and feel, simply diving in headfirst (no pun intended) and resuming sex can be a powerful catalyst for increasing sexual interest and activity.

 The second approach I call "Bottom Up" because it starts at the base of the complete relationship.
 In essence, a good, deeply intimate relationship rests on the foundation of a strong friendship—the "bottom" of the intimacy pyramid.
 This approach involves a couple first reconnecting as very special friends by doing mutually fun activities (but nothing sexual) like going out on dates and doing other fun things together (such as taking walks, playing tennis, golf, movies, dinners, visiting other friends, etc.).
 In this way, the fondness of the friendship can be rekindled, which naturally leads to the second part of the "Bottom Up" approach which is physical affection.